hejiheji001/Builder-Catalogue/Readme.md

 1. Which sets can a given user (e.g. `brickfan35`) build with their current inventory?
 2. Who can collaborate with `landscape-artist` to build `tropical-island`?
 3. What piece limits should `megabuilder99` use so that at least 50% of users can build their custom model?
-4. Which extra sets can `dr_crocodile` build if we allow whole-colour substitutions?
+4. Which extra sets can `dr_crocodile` build if we allow whole-color substitutions?

 The core logic is implemented in a small domain layer (piece dictionaries and comparison functions), exposed via a simple HTTP API hosted by Aspire.